 Raw Water Consumption – Across Sites1 (million m3)

 Includes all water extracted from surface, groundwater and water utilities at our operating mines only, for all purposes, including dust control and cleaning.
-Includes approximately 2.3 million m3 of surface water (35%), 3.5 million m3 of groundwater (54%) and 0.7 million m3 from water utilities (11%).
+2015 figure includes approximately 2.3 million m3 of surface water (35%), 3.5 million m3 of groundwater (54%) and 0.7 million m3 from water utilities (11%).
 Does not include rainwater or potable water provided at sites.

 Raw Water1/Ore Processed Ratio